embersight/cpp-alloctrack/README.md

 ## Application Programming Interface (API)

-More commands will be added and should be added.
+More commands should be added.

 Currently, these are the following commands (and their returns) that you can run, all of these commands are in the namespace `mem`.